About Us

 Violin

-Jessica currently serves as Acting Principal Second Violin in the Atlanta Opera Orchestra and regularly performs with the Atlanta Symphony and Ballet Orchestras.
-She frequently appears as Concertmaster of the Carroll Symphony Orchestra.
-Jessica recently made her debut at the legendary Apollo Theater in New York City with jazz composer and trumpeter Russell Gunn and his orchestra.
+Violinist Jessica Stinson, hailed as a “thrilling and spectacular” performer with “remarkably mature musicianship,” has established a versatile career as a performer, educator, and chamber musician.
+Jessica is a member of the Atlanta Opera Orchestra and regularly performs with the Atlanta Symphony and Ballet Orchestras.
+She recently made her debut at Carnegie Hall in New York City with the Gateways Festival Orchestra and has also appeared at the legendary Apollo Theater with jazz composer and trumpeter Russell Gunn and his orchestra.

-A passionate and active chamber musician, Jessica is a founding member of Mosaic Quartet and a member of Ensemble ATL.
-She has made appearances with the Laridae Quintet, Edgewood String Quartet, and Ensemble VIM.
-She recently made her concert debut with pianist Portia Hawkins featuring a thoughtfully curated program of works for violin and piano by black composers.
-One of her many performances as a member of the University of South Carolina String Quartet was lauded for its “classical style and technical competence” by The New York Times, adding that groups of such caliber “are not the exclusive property of big cities and international arts centers”.
+A passionate and active chamber musician, Jessica is a founding member of Mosaic Quartet, an ensemble committed to diversity and inclusion in classical chamber music.
+Jessica is a member ofEnsemble ATL and the Magnolia String Quartet, featured across Metro Atlanta in the Candlelight Concerts series.
+She has appeared with the Laridae Quintet, Edgewood String Quartet, Bayberry String Quartet, and Ensemble VIM.
+As a recitalist, Jessica focuses on curating thoughtful programs that highlight the contributions of black composers to the violin repertoire.
+One of her many performances as a member of the University of South Carolina String Quartet was lauded for its “classical style and technical competence” by The New York Times, adding that groups of such caliber “are not the exclusive property of big cities and international arts centers.”

-Jessica currently serves on the violin faculty at the Georgia State University School of Music and maintains a private home teaching studio.
-Her students are members of the Atlanta Symphony Youth Orchestra, Emory Youth Symphony Orchestra, and the Georgia All-State Orchestras.
-She has conducted masterclasses and workshops for institutions such as the University of South Carolina, the Atlanta Music Project, and Atlanta Public Schools.
+Jessica has maintained a thriving private teaching studio since 2009.
+Her students are members of theAtlanta Symphony Youth Orchestra, Emory Youth Symphony Orchestra, and the Georgia All-StateOrchestras.
+She served as a violin professor at Georgia State University and has conducted masterclasses and workshops for institutions such as the American String Teachers Association, the University of South Carolina, the Atlanta Music Project, and Atlanta Public Schools.

-Jessica is a graduate of Rice University’s Shepherd School of Music in Houston, Texas, having received a Master’s degree in Violin Performance with Mr. Kenneth Goldsmith.
+Jessica is a graduate of Rice University’s Shepherd School of Music in Houston, Texas, having received aMaster’s degree in Violin Performance with Mr. Kenneth Goldsmith.
 She has also studied with Dr. William Terwilliger at the University of South Carolina and David Kim, Concertmaster of the Philadelphia Orchestra.
-Jessica currently resides in her birthplace of Atlanta, Georgia, with her husband McKinley and son James.
+Jessica currently resides in East Point, GA, with her husband McKinley and son James.

 Tramaine Jones